DimakatsoMahlodi/cleaning-the-dataset/student-por/README.md

 The cleaned dataset is accurate, consistent, and ready for statistical analysis or machine learning modeling.
 Cleaning ensures that the dataset produces reliable and meaningful insights.

 Cleaning student-por.csv is basically about making sure the data is complete, consistent, and ready for analysis or modeling.

-### : Conclusion

-The cleaning process of the student-por.csv dataset ensured that the data is consistent, accurate, and ready for analysis.
-Missing values and duplicate records were checked and handled appropriately.
-Categorical attributes (such as school, sex, address, famsize, studytime, etc.) were encoded into numerical formats, while numerical features (such as age, absences, G1, G2, and G3) were validated to remove invalid or extreme values.
-Data types were corrected, and inconsistent entries were standardized.